RoyceWilliams510/project-1/README.md

 - Given a user want to listen to the generated playlist
 - When user navigates to the View Activity Page
-- Then user can listen to the generated playlist via Spotify
+- Then user can listen to the generated playlist

 ## Technologies Used